netj/3x/README.md

 -->

 In the following sections, we define terms and concepts used by 3X, and describe what the workflow will be like to use 3X to run, explore, and analyze your own experiments.
+Refer to [other documents](#further-reading) for instructions to obtain the software, or more details on individual features of 3X.

 ### How do I organize experiments with 3X?